 Course Overview

-The Structured PhD is available as a 4-year full time programme and as a 6 year part-time programme (360 ECTS).
-Each student must obtain 30 ECTS through structured modules having a taught or skills component over the course of the PhD.
-The thesis remains central to the award of the PhD.
-The remaining ECTS are derived from the research component.
+Each student must obtain a total of 30 ECTS through structured modules having a taught or skills component, over the course of the PhD and the remaining 330 ECTS are awarded for the Dissertation.

 Programmes Available